 1. Make friends with solitude

-Solitude will be your greatest ally when it comes to soul searching.
-Be a lone wolf.
-How else can you listen to the whispers of your Soul in a chaotic, noisy world?
-The answer is that it’s extremely difficult unless you have undergone years of rigorous meditation training (which, mind you, most people haven’t).
+You need to be a lone wolf.
+How else can you listen to the whispers of your soul in a chaotic, noisy world?
+It’s extremely difficult to go within unless you have undergone years of rigorous meditation training (which, mind you, most people haven’t).

-So make regular time and space to spend with yourself away from others – no technology interruptions either (digital people are still people).
-Think about dedicating ten minutes to half an hour (or more) each day to an activity of your choice.
+Think about dedicating ten minutes to half an hour (or more) each day to a solitary activity of your choice.
 You might choose something passive, such as meditation, or active, such as taking a stroll through the woods.
 Honor your level of energy and go with it.
-This is a simple but powerful way of learning how to find yourself.

 2. Explore the nature of your ego